Balanta people: Culture

+Names and surnames

+The Balantas mainly get their last names from the name that is given to a clan, for example.
+"Na Sanyang", meaning, "house of Sanyang" – which points to a clan.
+Normally, in a Balanta society, houses are built based on clans.

+Normally, the Balantas name their children depending on the circumstances, situations and conditions they are in.
+For example, a child could be named as "Yabna", which means "rest"; "Alámy" which means "king", and so on.
+The Balanta could also name a child to express sarcasms as a means of responding to their rivals.
+For example,"Nsimban", which means, "I have heard them"; "Boulonyi", meaning "I am hated", etc.

+Decision making in society (Council of Elders)

 All important decisions amongst the Balanta are taken by a Council of Elders.
 To become a member of the Council of Elders, the person has to be initiated during the Fanado ceremony.
 In general, egalitarianism prevails amongst the Balanta.
 Consequently, the Portuguese colonialists found it difficult to govern them.
 In the late nineteenth and early twentieth centuries, Portugal mounted pacification campaigns against the resistant Balanta and subjected them to appointed Fulbe chiefs.
 Because of the Portuguese repression, the Balanta enlisted as soldiers in great numbers and were principal supporters of the PAIGC in the nationalist struggle for liberation during the 1960s and 1970s.
 Many Balanta resented their exclusion from the government; their prominence in the military spurred a series of Balanta-led coup attempts in the 1980s.